Elleined/email-sender-api/README.md

  - To Generate the app password to be use in this application you can follow these tutorial
    - https://www.geeksforgeeks.org/spring-boot-sending-email-via-smtp/

-# This project technology use is
+# Technologies used for this project are:
   - Spring Boot
   - Spring MVC
   - Thymeleaf